Jhana 8 logo with lotus leaf.

 So, that is a short description of Jhana just to give you an idea. if you would like to hear more about it from a Buddhist perspective there are a number of great teachers on the subject.
 I’ll add some links to the bottom of this page as I find them to share with you.

 Before I do so I have to say, there is some disagreement among Buddhists and lay practitioners about what exactly constitutes Jhana.
-Apparently, there are some ‘surface Jhanas’ that are similar to, or a reflection of, the real Jhanas.
-There are a number of people teaching these and calling them real Jhana.
+Some teachers insist there are some ‘surface Jhanas’ that are similar to, or a reflection of, the real Jhanas.
+There are several people teaching these and calling them real Jhana.

 Recently I saw a Buddhist Monk in England teaching these ‘Jhanas’ – Bhante Vimalaramsi.
-He’s the only Western monk trained in Thailand that I ever heard of that is doing so.
+He’s the only Western monk trained in Thailand that I ever heard of who is doing so.

 The following teachers are very familiar with true Jhana, and I don’t recommend you follow anyone else about the subject unless they agree with what has been written by these teachers.